cockroachdb/docs/v22.1/security-reference/encryption.md

 In addition to encryption for cluster resources at the infrastructure level, {{ site.data.products.db }} and {{ site.data.products.core }} each include additional optional safeguards for data at rest in clusters.

-### CMEK

-For {{ site.data.products.dedicated }} clusters, Customer-Managed Encryption Keys (CMEK) give you more control over how a {{ site.data.products.dedicated }} cluster's data is protected at rest on the cluster's nodes.
-When CMEK is enabled, your cluster's data is protected by an additional cryptographic key that is entirely within your control, hosted in a supported key-management systems (KMS) platform.
-Using the KMS's identity access management (IAM) system, you manage CockroachDB's permission to use the key only to encrypt and decrypt.
+### {{ site.data.products.dedicated }} clusters

+Customer-Managed Encryption Keys (CMEK) allow you to protect data at rest in a {{ site.data.products.dedicated }} using a cryptographic key that is entirely within your control, hosted in a supported key-management systems (KMS) platform.
+This key is called the _CMEK key_.
+The CMEK key is never present in the cluster.
+Using the KMS's identity access management (IAM) system, you manage CockroachDB's permission to use the key for encryption and decryption.
 If the key is unavailable, or if CockroachDB no longer has permission to decrypt using the key, the cluster cannot start.
 To temporarily make the cluster and its data unavailable, such as during a security investigation, you can revoke CockroachDB's access to use the CMEK key or temporarily disable the key within the KMS's infrastructure.
 To permanently make the cluster's data unavailable, you can delete the CMEK key from the KMS.
 CockroachDB never has access to the CMEK key materials, and the CMEK key never leaves the KMS.

 To learn more, see [Customer-Managed Encryption Keys](/docs/cockroachcloud/cmek.html) and [Managing Customer-Managed Encryption Keys (CMEK) for {{ site.data.products.dedicated }}](/docs/cockroachcloud/managing-cmek.html).

+{{site.data.alerts.callout_success}}
 When CMEK is enabled, the **Encryption** option appears to be disabled in the [DB Console](../ui-overview.html), because this option refers to [Encryption At Rest (Enterprise)](#encryption-at-rest-enterprise), which is a feature of {{ site.data.products.core }} clusters.

-### Encryption at Rest (Enterprise)
+{{site.data.alerts.end}

+<a id="encryption-at-rest-enterprise"></a>
+### {{ site.data.products.core }} clusters

 In the context of {{ site.data.products.core }}, customers are responsible for managing their own encryption at rest.
 Usage of recommended IAAS providers such as GCP and AWS includes the encryption at rest services they offer by default.